bxparks/AceWire/README.md

 ### SimpleWireInterface

-The `SimpleWireInterface` is a software implementation of I2C that has just enough functionality to read from and write to some simple I2C devices, such as an HT16K33 LED controller chip, or a DS3231 RTC chip.
+The `SimpleWireInterface` is a software implementation of I2C that has just enough functionality to communicate with some simple I2C devices, such as an HT16K33 LED controller chip, or a DS3231 RTC chip.
 It currently supports just a master mode, with no clock stretching.

 ```C++
 #include <Arduino.h>